South Bruce Peninsula

 South Bruce Peninsula is a town at the base of the Bruce Peninsula of Ontario, Canada, in Bruce County between Lake Huron and Georgian Bay.
 It was formed on January 1, 1999, when the town of Wiarton, the village of Hepworth, and the townships of Albemarle and Amabel were amalgamated.
 The new municipality was created to provide necessary political representation, administrative support, and necessary municipal services on behalf of the residents.

 Tourism, particularly cottage rental and providing services to visitors, is the major industry in the area.
-Many cottages are found along Sauble Beach (North and South).
+Many cottages are found along Sauble Beach (North and South), now recognized as Saugeen Beach.